 Your credit cards are a big part of your personal finances.
-In the process of managing credit card debt, you are likely to have the need to contact your credit card company in numerous situations.
+In the process of credit card debt management, you are likely to have the need to contact your credit card company in numerous situations.
 However, there are some situations that are more important than the others, where you should keep the credit card company informed.

 When to Contact Your Credit Card Company